Period (periodic table): Period 7

 All elements of period 7 are radioactive.
 This period contains the heaviest element which occurs naturally on Earth, plutonium.
 All of the subsequent elements in the period have been synthesized artificially.
 Whilst five of these (from americium to einsteinium) are now available in macroscopic quantities, most are extremely rare, having only been prepared in microgram amounts or less.
 Some of the later elements have only ever been identified in laboratories in quantities of a few atoms at a time.

 Although the rarity of many of these elements means that experimental results are not very extensive, periodic and group trends in behaviour appear to be less well defined for period 7 than for other periods.
 Whilst francium and radium do show typical properties of groups 1 and 2, respectively, the actinides display a much greater variety of behaviour and oxidation states than the lanthanides.
 These peculiarities of period 7 may be due to a variety of factors, including a large degree of spin–orbit coupling and relativistic effects, ultimately caused by the very high positive electrical charge from their massive atomic nuclei.

 Period 8

 No element of the eighth period has yet been synthesized.
 A g-block is predicted.
 It is not clear if all elements predicted for the eighth period are in fact physically possible.
-There may therefore be no ninth period.
+Therefore, there may not be a ninth period.